 The best course of action is to speak to one of our lawyers to understand your rights.

-The experienced divorce lawyers at Spectrum Family Law in Edmonton or Calgary can discuss your unique situation with you if you are intending to separate or divorce.
+The experienced divorce lawyers at Spectrum Family Law in Alberta can discuss your unique situation with you if you are intending to separate or divorce.

 Contact us online directly or call us at to schedule a consultation.